LoopKit/loopdocs/docs/version/development.md

 This section summarizes differences found in the`dev` branch, version 3.9.4, compared to `main`.
 In addition, there are some feature branches.

 ??? tip "Updates in Progress (Click to open/close)"
     * Sometimes there is a work-in-progress branch, `update_dev_to_M.m.#` used to collect new items in preparation for the next `dev` branch.
-This allows people to test and comment on the updates before they land inthe `dev` branch.
+This allows people to test and comment on the updates before they land in the `dev` branch.
     * There are also feature branches for items like new pumps and new CGMs:
         * The feature branches typically spin off of `dev`, but if a `updates_dev_to_ . . .` branch is in work, it is merged into the feature branches as items get included